shloknatarajan/autogkb-app/README.md

-# AutoGKB - Medical Research Analysis Tool
+# AutoGKB App

 A React-based application for analyzing pharmacogenomic (PGx) research papers using Large Language Models (LLMs).
-This tool provides an interactive interface for viewing medical research data with markdown content and structured JSON annotations.
+This tool provides an interactive interface for viewing medical research data with markdown content and structured JSON annotations generated from the base [AutoGKB](https://github.com/DaneshjouLab/AutoGKB) repo

 ## Features